tajawal/code-challenge/QA_NativeApps.md

 - Code challenge should be delivered as a link to a public git repository (github.com or bitbucket.com are preferred).
 - Implementations focusing on **quality over feature completeness** will be highly appreciated.
 Don’t feel compelled to implement everything, while compromising on code quality.
 - Even if you are not able to complete the challenge, please do submit it anyways.
+- Please avoid any ToDo's in the code.